 Given the huge amount of local searches for "health screening Singapore" every month, I decided to write this post to explain exactly what tests you need, and which you do not.

-1. What's the catch with "free" health screening?
+Is there a catch with "free" health screening?

-Here's the big reveal: these basic health screening tests are "loss leaders".
+Here is the big reveal: these basic health screening tests are "loss leaders".